 By the end, we’re no closer than he is to knowing what’s real and what’s a figment of a deranged imagination set free.

-Conclusion: Irish Actors and Actresses in Genre Movies
+Final Thoughts: Irish Actors and Actresses in Genre Movies

 The Irish film industry is one to be reckoned with.
 Not only do they produce brilliant films, but the movie stars involved in these productions are absolutely stellar.
 Irish actors have shown their skills in various genres, from dramas to comedies, horror to romance.